The Role of Resveratrol in Anti-Aging: Evidence, Use, and Safety

 When it comes to skin aging and care, resveratrol’s primary role as an antioxidant is to stymie the effects of free radical cells.
 Free radical cells can damage healthy cells all over the body including skin cells.
 This is what is partially to blame for premature skin aging.

-Does resveratrol work for anti-aging?: The Science Behind It
+How does resveratrol work for anti-aging?
+The Science Behind It

 So does resveratrol work for anti-aging effects?
 There has been some pretty good science backing the claims that it does.
 For instance, oxidative stress is one of the leading causes of skin damage in humans.